 I went to the University of British Columbia in Vancouver, BC, and I studied International Relations with a focus on Economics with a minor in English.
 It may seem strange to you that I didn't take Creative Writing, but in my teen years, I'd stopped writing, so it took me a while to come back to this dream.
 After I finished my Bachelor of Arts degree, I went to journalism school at BCIT to be a broadcast journalist.
 I worked briefly as a radio reporter, but then I decided I wanted to return to my true love of writing fiction.
 So I started writing my first novel, and later, after Trafficked came out, when my girls were little, I went to Vermont College of Fine Arts to complete my MFA in Writing For Children and Young Adults.

 How long did it take you to write Trafficked and This Is Not a Love Letter?

 I wrote two "practice" novels before Trafficked.
-Then, I wrote Trafficked while writing another novel.
+Then, I wrote Trafficked while writing another novel, raising kids and teaching.
 So, after I'd finish a draft of one, I'd start on the other, so that I'd have fresh eyes.
 The total time to write Trafficked was about 8 years, but this includes the time I took to write the other novel.
 I rewrote Trafficked at least 20 times, 3 times from scratch.
-This Is Not a Love Letter was a lot faster, about two years, and then another year with my agent and two years with my agent and editor, so around six years.
+This Is Not a Love Letter was faster, about three years, and then another year with my agent and two years with my editor, so around six years.
 At the same time, I was raising my kids and teaching, as well as writing other novels, so I was pretty busy.

 Where do you live?
 Are you married?
 Do you have kids?